Transforming a small, unusable suburban backyard into an ideal destination for entertaining and relaxing.

 decoration

 From the onset there were a host of factors which effected our design approach.
-First, a number of large oak trees were located directly in the middle of the yard (some three and a half feet in diameter), and structurally top heavy.
-Because the trees were quite mature, we brought our arborist in to assess their health before moving forward and incorporating them into our design.
-As it turns out two of the three trees had large, hollow sections high in their trunks and the third,(due to it’s proximity to the other larger trees), had grown out over the roof of the house making it a safety concern for the owners.
+First, a number of large oak trees were located directly in the middle of the yard (some three and a half feet in diameter) and structurally top heavy.
+Because the trees were quite mature, we brought our arborist in to assess their health before incorporating them into our design.
+As it turns out two of the three trees had large, hollow sections high in their trunks and the third (due to its proximity to the other larger trees) had grown out over the roof of the house making it a safety concern for the owners.

-This property was one of the lowest (topographically) in the area, and this created a condition where storm runoff from properties uphill would collect on the property.
+This property was one of the lowest (topographically) in the area and this created a condition where storm runoff from properties uphill would collect on the property.
 One of the top priorities for the design team was to design a drainage system that would move water off the property as efficiently as possible during and after a rainstorm.

 What can Cross River do for you?